 From time to time the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Society to retain as a fund of perpetual duration.
 The Society has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-In accordance with U.S. generally accepted accounting principles for not-for-profit organizations, there were no deficits required to be reported as decreases in net assets with donor restrictions at December 31, 2021.
+In accordance with U.S. generally accepted accounting principles for not-for-profit organizations, at December 31, 2023, individual endowment sub-funds, which together have an original gift value of \$8,183 and a current fair value of \$6,841, have a deficiency of \$1,342.
 At December 31, 2022, individual endowment sub-funds, which together have an original gift value of \$1,070,202 and a current fair value of \$980,357, have a deficiency of \$89,845.
 These deficiencies result from unfavorable market fluctuations that have occurred and continued appropriation for programs that was deemed prudent by the Board of Trustees.
 Subsequent gains that restore the fair value of the assets of the endowment fund to the required level will be classified as an increase in net assets with donor restrictions.
+As of the date of the financial statements, the value of these underwater endowments has been largely restored.